satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 topic.\ :sup:``[1] <#ftnt1>`_`\  The editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
-At the end of this review process, all that remains of the evaluation is where it was ultimately published.
+At the end of this review process, all that remains of the evaluation is where it\ :sup:``[a] <#cmnt1>`_`\  was ultimately published.
 After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. Chang et al., 2006).
-Through this peer review and the scientific community's history of policing itself, scientists hope to achieve a self-correcting process.
-However, this self-correction is currently impeded by slow and incremental reviews that lack openness and objective standards with limited post-publication feedback.
-Without a transparent and objective framework, journals have gained hierarchical stature, with some attracting the best authors, articles, and reviewers.
+Through peer review and the scientific community's history of policing itself, scientists hope to achieve a self-correcting process.
+However, this self-correction is currently impeded by slow and incremental reviews that lack openness and objective standards with\ :sup:``[b] <#cmnt2>`_`\  limited post-publication feedback.
+Without a transparent and objective framework, journals have gained a hierarchical stature, with some attracting the best authors, articles, and reviewers.
 These journals have been quantified by impact factors (Garfield, 1955), and as such, have overtaken the review process as arbiters of quality and significance of research.
 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process